What is the difference between Red Sex Links, Black Sex Links, and Amberlink chickens? The main difference is the parent stock. Typically,

 sex-link breeds all have Rhode Island Red rooster in their lineage, but for each breed a different kind of hen is used.

 What does it mean that they do not "breed true?"
-Red Sex Link hens are a hybrid, so they will not produce the same offspring if they mate with a Red Sex Link rooster.
+These birds are a hybrid.
 The only way to create a sex-link breed is by using the same parent stock, which are purebred breeds.
+Mating two sex-link chickens together will not produce the same results.

 Why does a hybrid breed produce so well, but their offspring doesn't?
 When you breed two purebred chickens together, their offspring inherits all of their positive traits, and generally even improves upon those features.
 However, it only lasts for one generation, so they will not pass those traits down.
 The phenomenon can be explained by a